erafaelmanuel/excelJ/README.md

   Initializer.hideLogs();
 ```

-* How to change the file and directory of a sheet
+* How to change the file name and directory of a sheet
 ```js
   ...